bluetyson/ADnD1e-Random-Dungeon-Generator/README.md

-# # Advanced Dungeons & Dragons style random dungeon generator
+## Advanced Dungeons & Dragons style random dungeon generator
-Attempt to convert DMG tables to code to do something by wandering around and down to make a dungeon.
+Convert DMG tables to code to do for wandering around and down to make a dungeon.

 # Environment
 - Only non-standard type library used is numpy